ManuDavila/module-login-php/README.md

 //include title from web
 define("title_web", "Your title web");

-· Config the file login/connection.php
+ï¿½ Config the file login/connection.php

 //include connection to data base
 $connection = new mysqli("localhost", "root", "yourpass", "yourdatabase");

-· Install the users table in your mysql data base, the file is login/users.sql.
+ï¿½ Install the users table in your mysql data base, the file is login/users.sql.

-· Finally check the application, go to login.php or register.php
+ï¿½ Finally check the application, go to login.php or register.php

-· If you need include the private session in the some file, simply include the next code in the file ...
+ï¿½ If you need include the private session in the some file, simply include the next code in the file ...

 include "login/login/Session.php";